prisma-archive/graphcool-templates/README.md

 Notice that the [outdated](./outdated) templates are _not_ officially supported.
 Right now, most of the templates inside the [outdated](./outdated) directory are not working when used with the [`graphcool add-template`](https://docs-next.graph.cool/reference/graphcool-cli/commands-aiteerae6l#add-template) command!

+### Contributions

+Contributions are _highly_ welcome :green_heart: if you'd like to add a new template, you can get inspiration from the [help wanted label](https://github.com/graphcool/templates/labels/help%20wanted), or suggest your own template!

 ## Adding templates to your service

 There are two ways how you can use a template in your service: